Comic Relief, Inc.

-Comic Relief USA (previously known as America Gives Back Inc.) is an operating 501(c)(3) American charity with the vision of a just world free from poverty.
-Comic Relief, Inc. specialized in using the power of entertainment to drive positive change.
+Comic Relief US (previously known as America Gives Back Inc.) is a 501(c)(3) American charity with the vision of a just world free from poverty.
+Comic Relief, Inc. specializes in using the power of entertainment to drive positive change.

 It is an independent sister organization to the UK charity Comic Relief and is not connected to the former American charity Comic Relief USA.
-Comic Relief, Inc. is notable for the 2015 US launch of Red Nose Day, a telethon hosted by NBC based closely on the UK event of the same name.
+Comic Relief, Inc. is notable for the 2015 US launch of Red Nose Day, with a telethon hosted by NBC based closely on the UK event of the same name.

 History of Comic Relief and Red Nose Day

 In 1985, as a response to famine in Ethiopia and other poverty stricken areas of the world, British comedy scriptwriter, Richard Curtis and British comedian, Lenny Henry co-founded and co-created the British charity, Comic Relief.
-On February 8, 1988, Lenny Henry went to Ethiopia and celebrated the very first Red Nose Day Telethon.
+On February 8, 1988, Lenny Henry went to Ethiopia and celebrated the first Red Nose Day telethon.
 Over 150 celebrities and comedians participated.
 The event raised £15 million and attracted 30 million viewers on BBC television.
 The highlight of Comic Relief is Red Nose Day which raises funds for children in need, poverty alleviation and worldwide charities.

 Red Nose Day USA

-Starting initially in 2015, Red Nose Day in America is celebrated on the last Thursday of every May.
+Since 2015, Red Nose Day in America is celebrated on the last Thursday of every May.
 Red Nose Day USA, run by Comic Relief Inc., has the stated objective of ending child poverty.

 Multi-year funding grants have been given to organizations that help end child poverty such as Feeding America, Boys & Girls Clubs of America, Save the Children and the GAVI vaccination alliance.
 In its first four years, the Red Nose Day USA has raised more than $145 million.